Blog

 Automation & Oversight: Scripts vs. Policy Engines

 Backups now span on-prem VMs, SaaS platforms, and edge devices.
 Free solutions rely on disparate cron tasks or Task Scheduler entries; no dashboard unifies health across 20 servers.
 When auditors ask for a month of success logs, you grep manually—if the logs still exist.
-Enterprise platforms ship policy-driven scheduling, SLA dashboards and API hooks that shut down noise.
+Enterprise platforms ship policy-driven scheduling, health dashboards and API hooks that shut down noise.
 Downtime in a for-profit shop is measured in cash; paying for orchestration often costs less than the engineer hours spent nursing DIY scripts.

 Storage Ceilings and Transfer Windows